unni-krishnan-95/copy/_posts/2016-10-30-ncl-crypto.md

 Since we already have the code, and know how the password is encrypted - all we have to do is reverse engineer it.

-The code is basically taking a string, and for each character in the string it rotates the latter +3, then +7 and adds it to ret.
-Once done, it returns the string.
+The code is basically taking a string, and for each character in the string it rotates the letter +3, then +7 and adds it to ret.
+Once done, it returns the string ret.
 So for us to get the password from the encryption, all we need to do is the opposite.
 So rotate the characters +7 then +3.
 The code will look like the following:

 ```python
 def encrypt(str):